perladvent/perldotcom/content/article/_pub_2000_05_cobol.md

 {
    "title" : "Perl Meets COBOL",
+   "tags" : [],
+   "categories" : "community",
+   "slug" : "/pub/2000/05/cobol",
+   "date" : "2000-05-15T00:00:00-08:00",
    "description" : " A few weeks ago I went to do a four-day beginning Perltraining at a local utility company.
 It was quite different from other training classes I'd given.
 Typically, my students have some Unix and C experience.
-These students, however,...", "thumbnail" : null,
+These students, however,...", "image" : null,
-   "categories" : "community",
    "authors" : [
       "mark-jason-dominus"
    ],
-   "image" : null,
+   "thumbnail" : null,
-   "draft" : null,
+   "draft" : null
-   "tags" : [],
-   "date" : "2000-05-15T00:00:00-08:00",
-   "slug" : "/pub/2000/05/cobol"
 }